Brad Templeton Home

-Nissan has opened an autonomous vehicle research center in Silicon Valley.
+Nissan/Renault has opened an autonomous vehicle research center in Silicon Valley.
 The large facility is expected to grow to 60 people in 1-2 years.
 Nissan has demonstrated their test cars in the USA and Japan.

 Their research labs have also released results from time to time, such as this school-of-fish algorithm.

 More recently, Nissan has demonstrated a LEAF doing self-parking in parking lots and an autonomous steering system which is able on the test track to drive around a surprise obstacle.
 The leaf had the number 2015 on it, suggesting a release year.

 The Oxford project has adapted a Nissan Leaf for self-driving with an iPad control console; this was done in cooperation with Nissan.

 Nissan also declared that self-driving cars would be in showrooms in 2020.